Southeast Experts Share Information About Potential Threat To The 2019 Crop

 Searching For Answers

 Lawrence says at that point, a fact-finding mission kicked in.
 One of the big questions was, “What are they doing in Brazil to combat this problem?”
 Weed control came up because some weeds serve as a reservoir for the virus.
 Other options included eliminating cotton regrowth, cultivar selection and chemical control of aphids when 5 to 10 percent of the plants were infected.
-Lawrence says the aphid control approach was cautionary because of problems with insecticide efficacy.
+Lawrence says the aphid control approach was cautionary because of problems with insecticide efficacy.“We knew the virus had to live in a plant somewhere, so we started looking for weeds,” she says.

 The team collected numerous weed samples and sent them to Brown as well, but everything tested negative.
 This didn’t mean the virus was not there.
 It had just not been found in the weeds yet.
 However, their efforts to locate the virus paid off later in the season.